Savings Account vs. Checking Account

 Savings goals.
 Having a savings account can help you reach your financial goals.
 Whether you are saving for a down payment on a house, a vacation, or an emergency fund, a savings account can provide a safe and convenient place to save your money.

 Easy access to funds.
-While savings accounts are designed for long-term saving, most accounts allow you to easily withdraw your money if you need it.
-However, some savings accounts may have limits on the number of withdrawals you can make each month.
+While savings accounts are designed for long-term saving, most accounts allow you to easily withdraw your money if you need it without penalties, unlike CD accounts.

 Safety.
 Like checking accounts, savings accounts are FDIC insured up to $250,000 per depositor, per insured bank.
 This means that your money is protected by the government in case the bank fails.